 - Intro Bonus N/A

-The UFB Preferred Savings Account has one of the highest interest rates we’ve seen for a high-yield savings account at up to 5.02% APY.
+The UFB High Yield Savings Account has one of the highest interest rates we’ve seen for a high-yield savings account at up to 5.25% APY.
 Plus, there are no monthly fees and no minimum balance to open.

-With one of the strongest high-yield savings interest rates on the market, as well as no monthly fees or minimum opening deposit, UFB Direct’s Preferred Savings Account is an extremely attractive package.
+With one of the strongest high-yield savings interest rates on the market, as well as no monthly fees or minimum opening deposit, UFB Direct’s High Yield Savings Account is an extremely attractive package.

 - Strong interest rate